Joint economic and epidemiological modelling of alternative pandemic response strategies: Methods

 \subsection{Centralised mitigation response}

 In this section, we formulate the optimal control problem for a central planner who seeks to determine the time-dependent activity level $a(t)$ that minimises the aggregate cost.
-We consider the simplest version of the problem in which there is no way to distinguish which disease compartment an individual is in, so the activity level $a(t)$ applies to the whole population.
+We consider the simplest version of the problem in which the central planner has no way to distinguish which disease compartment an individual is in, so the activity level $a(t)$ applies to the whole population.
 Ignoring discounting and expressing the objective function as the per capita cost, this leads to the following optimisation problem:

 where $S_\infty=\lim_{t\to \infty}S(t)$ is the number of people who remain uninfected at the end of the epidemic.
 Because of the infinite time horizon in Eq. \eqref{eq:central_planner}, activity levels must eventually return to normal (i.e. $a(t)=1$ for sufficiently large $t$).
 This implies that the cumulative number of infections must eventually exceed the herd immunity threshold, $1-1/R_0$.
 Therefore, the solution to Eq. \ref{eq:central_planner} represents the optimal centralised mitigation response and is referred to as `socially optimal' because it results in the lowest net cost for all individuals in the population (under the assumption of a homogeneous population).
 In practice, we solve Eq. \eqref{eq:central_planner} with a fixed time horizon $T$ that is sufficiently large that the optimally controlled epidemic has ended before time $T$.
-For details of numerical methods used to solve the optimisation problem, see Supplementary Material sec.
-1.1.
+We use a direct numerical optimisation method \cite{montes2025exploring} (for details see Supplementary Material sec.
+1.1).

 It should be noted that Eq. \eqref{eq:central_planner} does not account for additional health and economic costs that may arise if healthcare systems are overwhelmed.
 This could be modelled by imposing a constraint on the maximum infection prevalence $I(t)$, or by adding escalating costs into Eq. \eqref{eq:central_planner} when prevalence exceeds the level corresponding to healthcare capacity.
 We leave this extension for future work, noting that the existence of a single threshold at which the healthcare system becomes overwhelmed is itself a major simplification \cite{fong2024nhs}.